-The Persistent Protection method sets the PPB Lock bit to 1 during POR or Hardware Reset so that the PPB bits are unprotected.
+The Persistent Protection method sets the PPB Lock bit to 1 during POR or Hardware Reset so that the PPB bits are unprotected by a device hardware reset.
 Software reset does not affect the PPB Lock bit.
 The PLBWR command can clear the PPB Lock bit to 0 to protect the PPB.
 There is no command to set the PPB Lock bit therefore the PPB Lock bit will remain at 0 until the next power-off or hardware reset.